 The following guide will provide you with a detailed explanation of a compliant payslip from an umbrella company.
 We will explain all of the deductions.

 Umbrella Company Payslip

 When you start contracting through an umbrella company, you become an employee of that umbrella company.
 This means you will receive a monthly payslip which will show your salary prior to any tax deductions, your salary after tax deductions, the fixed deductions and the variable deductions (tax and NI contributions).

 You will notice on your payslip that Employers NI and Apprenticeship Levy deductions have been made.
-Whilst the umbrella company is seen as your employer but does not actually benefit from any of the work that you do the deductions are passed onto you.
-However, these deductions should not eat into your take home pay as your recruitment agency should uplift your salary to take into account the deductions for the Apprenticeship Levy (0.05%) and Employers NI (13.8%).
+In permanent employment, the company you are working for is liable to pay these contributions.
+However, whilst the umbrella company is seen as your employer (for tax purposes) they are not benefitting from any of the work you carry out, therefore, these deductions are passed on to you.
+However, these deductions should not eat into your take home pay as your recruitment agency should uplift your salary (if you are offered the option of working through an umbrella company).
+This is to take into account the deductions for the Apprenticeship Levy (0.05%) and Employers NI (13.8%).

 An umbrella company payslip will include the following sections:

 This section will outline your salary, holiday pay and any additional payments such as overtime, maternity or sickness pay.
 It is a legal requirement for umbrella companies to pay you holiday pay so a proportion of your salary is either allocated as holiday pay or is held back (on your request) and paid to you in a lump sum.